This article is part of a series created in partnership with SiteGround. Thank you for supporting the partners who make SitePoint possible.

 In this article, I’ll discuss prefetching, what it is, and how developers can use it to wow visitors with high-performance websites.

 What Is Prefetching?

-What if browsers knew which link users are about to click, or which page they are about to visit next, so that content automagically appears on their screen at the speed of light?
+What if browsers knew which link users were about to click, or which page they were about to visit next, so that content could automagically appear on their screen at the speed of light?

 This is what prefetching is, a hint for browsers to foresee users’ every browsing wish and make it come true in a snap.

 You can find prefetching in the Resource Hints specification led by Ilya Grigorik.